 Upon transmission of the FILS Authentication response, the AP shall perform key derivation per 11.11.2.3.

+Step-2: STA requirements

-The STA processes the received Authentication frame.
+The STA processes the received Authentication frame as follows.

-If the received Authentication frame does not include the Authentication algorithm number set to <ANA-1>, or if the received Authentication frame does not include an(CID #1392) EAP-Finish/Re-auth packet, then the STA shall abandon the FILS authentication
+If the received Authentication frame does not include the Authentication algorithm number set to [CID2100]“Fast Initial Link Setup authentication” <ANA-1>(see section 8.4.1.1), or if the received Authentication frame does not include an(CID #1392) EAP-Finish/Re-auth packet, then the STA shall abandon the FILS authentication

 If the received Authentication frame includes the Status set to 15 (Authentication rejected because of challenge failure), then the STA shall abandon the FILS authentication